Studentships and scholarships

 Home tuition fees plus living expenses of the RCUK minimum per annum for UK students.
 EU students will receive a fees only award unless they can prove they meet the ESRC's eligibility guidelines and have been settled and resident in the UK for at least 3 years.

-Students wishing to apply for ESRC funding can apply for either a Msc followed by PhD programme (1+3 award) or PhD only (+3 award).
-Students wishing to undertake PhD study only (+3 awards) must meet the ESRC criteria in terms of previous Masters level study and should read the SWDTC admissions statement (PDF, 304kB) for information.
+Students wishing to apply for ESRC funding can be awarded funding for either a Msc followed by PhD programme (1+3 award) or PhD only (+3 award).
+Students wishing to undertake PhD study only (+3 awards) must meet the ESRC criteria in terms of previous Masters level study and should read the SWDTP admissions statement and FAQs for information.

 You must apply to the PhD programme to be considered for 1+3 as well as +3 awards so that you can upload your PhD proposal to the application.

-Applicants may apply to one or more pathways but please note the ESRC's eligibility criteria for overseas and EU students.
+Applicants may apply to one or more pathways but please note the eligibility criteria for overseas and EU students on the SWDTP website.

 The Faculty of Social Sciences and Law is pleased to be able to offer a number of fully-funded and/or half-funded PhD scholarships to UK, EU and international applicants to the Sociology and the Politics PhD programmes showing exceptional research potential.
 Scholarships are renewable for up to 3 years (where offered full-time) subject to satisfactory progress.